 The Serra do Mar is a coastal system of mountain ranges and escarpments in southeastern Brazil.
 Serra do Mar State Park and the Serra do Mar Ecological Corridor encompass and protect one of the largest remaining areas of continuous Atlantic Forest.

-Serra do Mar Mountain Range System
+Serra do Mar

-The range also extends to some large islands near the coastline, such as Ilhabela and Ilha Anchieta.
-With an altitude of 2,255 m (7,398 ft), Pico da Caledônia in Rio de Janeiro (state) is among the highest points in Serra do Mar.
+The range extends to some large islands near the coastline, such as Ilhabela and Ilha Anchieta.
+With an altitude of 2,255 m (7,398 ft), Pico da Caledônia in Rio de Janeiro is among the highest points in Serra do Mar.

 The Serra do Mar mountain range system is discontinuous in several places and is given individual names, such as: